remnantofcliff/simple-terminal-app/README.md

 # Versions

 ## v.
+0.0.4
+Fixed a few issues: made scene methods get a mutable reference to self, now screen gets cleared initially upon launching app but it doesn't when do it automatically anymore when changing scenes.

+## v.
 0.0.3
 Now re-exports only parts of termion, some important parts might still be missing.
 Reading stdin is no longer in a separate thread so that stdin isn't locked forever.
 Reworked State to ease use.
 Also removed the helper module from scene at least for now.